-The ToR also provide that applications for funding can be approved by a simple majority of Committee members but do not require the governor representative to be within that majority.
+The ToR also provide that applications for funding can be approved by a simple majority of Committee members but do not require the governor representative to be within that that jority.

-Accordingly, the Committee was quorate at all meetings during the year and all funding decisions were taken in accordance with the ToR.
+Accordingly, the Committee was quorate at all meetings during the year and all funding decisions were taken in accordance with the Tab decisions were taken in accordance with the ToR.

-3. Finance, Achievement and Performance
+Finance, Achievement and Performance 3.